Darrow8/d-nanochat/README.md

 Ok looks like I've installed the requisite packages and `uv sync` works.

 I am starting by working through the rustbpe code.

+## Day 2

+Wrote out a lot more of the rustbpe code.
+Got into the tokenizer implementation.